nbrest/kamehouse/docs/dev-environment/dev-environment-setup.md

 # VS Code:

-* Create a vs code workspace and add either intellij or eclipse kamehouse folder
+* Create a vscode workspace and add either intellij or eclipse kamehouse folder
-* Run `npm i --save-dev @types/jquery` for vscode to detect `$`

 ## Debug typescript code:

 * Currently supported debugging `kamehouse-ui`, `kamehouse-groot` and `kamehouse-mobile` frontend code
-* Follow the setup guide to configure apache serve workspace-intellij static files
+* Follow the setup guide to configure apache serve static files
 * To debug the frontend in vscode, use the chrome debugger launch configurations in .vscode/lauch.json
 * Run > Start Debugging or open the debugger tab to select which debugger to launch
 * Set the breakpoints on the source `.ts` files, not in the generated `.js` files